10 Do’s and Don’ts of Working With Independent Contractors

 Clear communication is essential throughout the contractor engagement.
 Provide thorough onboarding details and maintain open, consistent dialogue.
 Many contractors start looking for their next project well before their current engagement wraps up.

-DON’T Skip the Onboarding Process
+DON’T Skip a Structured Onboarding Process

 Explore: 7 Ways to Onboard Independent Talent Easier and Faster